rougier/from-python-to-numpy/book/code-vectorization.rst

 Visualization
 +++++++++++++

-Here is a picture of the result where we use recount normalization, power normalized colormap (gamma=0.3) and shading.
-See `mandelbrot.py`.
+In order to visualize our results, we could directly display the `N` array using the matplotlib `imshow` command but this would result in a "banded" image that is a known consequence of the escape count algorithm that we've been using.
+Such banding can be elimitated by using a fractional escape count.
+This can be done by measuring how far the iterated point landed outside of the escape cutoff.
+See reference below about the renormalization of the escape count.
+Here is a picture of the result where we use recount normalization, and added a power normalized colormap (gamma=0.3) as well as light shading.

 .. admonition:: **Figure 4**
    :class: legend